 Under the NEPA Assignment Program FDOT is subject to the same procedural and substantive requirements as previously applied to FHWA.
-Consistent with Part 3 of the MOU, FHWA retains certain responsibilities, including publication of notices in the Federal Register, government-to-government tribal consultation and the environmental review, consultation, and approval associated with the environmental documents for the I-4 Beyond the Ultimate Project and the Tampa Interstate Study Project.
-FHWA will continue to review amendments that effect funding and costs for reimbursement eligibility in accordance with Title 23 of the United States Code, including 23 U.S.C. §139(j) and 2 CFR §\$200.402 - 200.405.
+Consistent with Part 3 of the MOU, FHWA retains certain responsibilities, including publication of notices in the Federal Register, government-to-government tribal consultation and projects that cross state lines.
+FHWA will continue to review amendments that affect funding and costs for reimbursement eligibility in accordance with Title 23 of the United States Code, including 23 U.S.C. §139(j) and 2 CFR §§200.402 - 200.405.